Birthday celebrations

 Published in Der Morgen Zshurnal on 1935-04-22

-Famous comedian Sam Kestin turns 65
+Famous comedian Sam Kasten turns 65

 Yesterday, when the beloved actor came around Cafe Royal, a great number of actors and actresses surprised the “young-old” actor, who felt just like a yongermentshik14, with well wishes in honor of his birthday.

-Kestin himself jokes about his 65 years.
+Kasten himself jokes about his 65 years.
 The younger comedians tell Sam that they feel older than him, but he takes it all in good fun and says, if they hadn’t reminded him that he had turned 65 yesterday, he would have thought he was only in his forties.

 70th birthday